Always Report Sheds New Light on Menstrual Health and Hygiene in the U.S.

 Access to period products continues to be an issue in the U.S.

 Research shows that lack of access to period products causes girls to miss school and confidence-building activities.
 Nearly one in five girls in the U.S. have either left school early or missed school entirely because they didn’t have access to period products.
 Furthermore, the lack of access also has a negative behavioral, emotional and social impact on girls’ lives.

-The COVID-19 environment has made access even more challenging for some.
 Nearly one in five women have struggled to get period products, and one in four are worried about their ongoing ability to afford them.